An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report): Programming Workshop Format

 \section{Programming Workshop Format}

-Our outreach activity was organised in the form of two-hour workshops at the primary schools, targeting children in grades 3--5.
+Our outreach activity was organised in the form of two-hour workshops at primary schools, targeting children in grades 3--5.
 We visited eight schools between October 2018 and October 2019.
 Each workshop was supervised by 2--4 project participants, and the class sizes were around 20--25 students (sometimes covering two classes at once).
 In this section, we describe the sequence of activities conducted at the workshops.
-These activities are based on a selection of teaching material found in the large collection available online\footnote{https://ozobot.com/educate/lessons, last accessed March 16, 2020} as well as our own ideas.
+These activities are based on teaching material available online\footnote{https://ozobot.com/educate/lessons, last accessed June 1, 2021} as well as our own ideas.